pmenefee/python-docker-webapp/README.md

 ## Shut down the container
 `docker-compose down`

-## Connect to remote container
+## Running VS Code within the remote container

-1. Start the contaienr.
+1. Start the container.
 2. Right click on the green >< button in the lower left of VS Code.
 3. Select "Attach to Running Container"
 4. Install the Python extention in the remote session, if needed.